Violence erupts outside London but capital quiet

 Police arrested more than 200 people overnight and a total of 563 over the three nights, filling the city's cells to capacity.
 More than 100 police officers were injured.

-A 26-year-old man died after being shot in Croydon, the first fatality of the riots.
+A 26-year-old man died after being shot in Croydon, south of London, the first fatality of the riots.

 Some Londoners, fearing another night of trouble, took to the streets to defend their communities.
-In Southall, around 100 people gathered outside the Sikh temple in case of renewed rioting.
+In Southall, west London, around 100 people gathered outside the Sikh temple in case of renewed rioting.

 Police were seen on many streets.
 In Hackney, scene of some of the worst rioting Monday, groups of yellow-vested police were visible everywhere.